CONTACT: |

 Relationship by Consanguinity

-1. First Degree — Parent to Child 2.
-Second Degree — Grandparent to Child
+2. Second Degree Grandparent to Child

-Brother to Sister3.
-Third Degree — Uncle to Child,
+3. Third Degree Uncle to Child,

 Aunt to Child,